grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Any other features we can use?
 A relatively shallow place we can hide on the bottom again, like the tablemount?"
 Hemi asked.

-Percy took a long draft off her cigarillo and then leaned closely over the map.
-She pulled down the magnifier and guidied her vision through it with the tips of her fingers, holding the burning coal of the cigarillo just off the glass.
-"Ugh.
-We're in the middle of deep sea.
+Percy took a long draft off her cigarillo and then leaned closely over the chart.
+She pulled down the magnifier and guided her vision through it with the tips of her fingers, holding the burning coal of the cigarillo just off the glass.
+"Ugh. there's nothing but deep sea.
 Bottomless in every direction.
 There's nothing for hundreds of miles."

-"They are likely looking at the same chart and figuring they can simply wait us out."
+"They are likely looking at the same chart and figuring they can simply wait out our batteries.
+They know we don't have a full charge since they caught us on the surface."
 Said Hemi.

 "They might not be wrong."
 Percy stood upright and smoked.
 "Fuck it.
 Here's what we're going to do: we're going to creep on a direct course towards Pylon City.
 If we can lose them, even briefly, we'll surface and try to get in touch with Shakes --- we'll launch the pigeon."
 She waved her hand in the air in a way that might indicate a bird fluttering off.

 "His name is Herschel.
 And what if Herschel finds, Shakes.
 Then what?"

-"Have him run intereference or something.
+"Have him run interference or something.
 Whatever the hell it is we hired him for!"

-Hemi nodded grimly.
+Hemi looked grim.

-"We just need to get something between us and those fuckers up there, whether it's Shakes, other Authority craft, or another storm.
+"We need to get something between us and those fuckers up there, whether it's Shakes, other Authority craft, or some feature of the seascape.
 I just need something to hide my boat under."
 Said Percy, wracking her mind for options.
 "Owen! give us 3 knots."

 The quiet hum of the electric motor rose up through the silence.